 - 3.3.1.
 Qualifications.
 The Courtesy Staff shall consist of Practitioners who: - 3.3.1.1.
-Continuously meet the qualifications for Medical Staff membership in Article 2 and for assignment to the appropriate Department - 3.3.1.2.
-Are members of the active staff of an acute care hospital accredited by The Joint Commission or Det Norske Veritas which will provide Medical Peer Review data (quality review, evaluation, and
+Continuously meet the qualifications for Medical Staff membership in Article 2 and for assignment to the appropriate Service Line. - 3.3.1.2.
+Are members of the active staff of an acute care hospital accredited by The Joint Commission or Det Norske Veritas which will provide Medical Peer Review data (quality review, evaluation, and monitoring activities like Active Staff at THR) to the Hospital if requested for purposes of evaluating competence and professional conduct; and - 3.3.1.3.
+Provide consultation for a specialty not available from Members on the Active Staff (or provide services in a hospital-based specialty but not meet Active Staff patient contact requirements).
+A Courtesy Staff Member will not be required to become an Active Staff Member because of call coverage contacts alone if providing consultation for a specialty not available from Members on the Active Staff; and

-- monitoring activities like Active Staff at THR) to the Hospital if requested for purposes of evaluating competence and professional conduct; and - 3.3.1.3.
-Provide consultation for a specialty not available from Members on the Active Staff or Hospital-Based Staff.
-A Courtesy Staff Member will not be required to become an Active staff Member because of call coverage contacts alone; and - 3.3.1.4.
-Maintain their Patient Contacts to not more than 36 for each 36-month term of appointment (or not more than an average of one (1) per month over a shorter appointment).
+- 3.3.1.4.
+Maintain their Patient Contacts to not more than 36 for each 36-month term of appointment (or not more than an average of one (1) per month over a shorter appointment). - 3.3.2.

-Optional: \\\\\\ A minimum number of \\\\\\ Patient Contacts is needed. - 3.3.2.
 Rights and Prerogatives.
 Members of the Courtesy Staff: - 3.3.2.1.
-May attend Medical Staff, Department, and Division [if applicable] meetings, without vote, including educational programs; and - 3.3.2.2.
+May attend Medical Staff meetings, without vote, including educational programs; and - 3.3.2.2.
 May attend committee meetings by invitation. - 3.3.3.
 Duties and Responsibilities.
 Each Member of the Courtesy Staff shall: - 3.3.3.1.
 Provide emergency services call coverage but only when providing coverage for a Member who is listed on the roster; - 3.3.3.2.
 Provide consulting services in the care of patients requiring those services on request within the Member's specialty, capability, and capacity, without regard to the patient's ability to pay; - 3.3.3.3.
 Hold appropriate Clinical Privileges, exercising admitting privileges only if granted, and if providing call coverage, only during periods of that coverage; and - 3.3.3.4.
-Provide complete written OPPE data from another acute care hospital accredited by The Joint Commission or Det Norske Veritas to the MEC or its designee at least every 12 months if the Member does not have sufficient Patient Contacts at the Hospital for the performance of OPPE.
+Provide complete written OPPE data from another acute care hospital accredited by The Joint Commission or Det Norske Veritas to the Leadership Council or its designee at least every 12 months if the Member does not have sufficient Patient Contacts at the Hospital for the performance of OPPE.
 Failure to provide the required OPPE data shall be grounds for automatic action as provided in Article 11. - 3.3.4.
 Exceeding Patient Contacts.
-This maximum number shall not include patient contacts that occur when the Courtesy Staff Member is providing call coverage for an Active staff Member. - 3.3.5.
+This maximum number shall not include patient contacts that occur when the Courtesy Staff Member is providing call coverage for an Active Staff Member. - 3.3.5.
 Insufficient Patient Contacts.
-In special circumstances and to best meet the needs of the Medical Staff or Hospital, the MEC may accept evidence of satisfactory patient care activity at another health care facility in lieu of the contact requirement [if applicable].
-In the event a Member of the Courtesy Staff does not meet the minimum number of contacts during an appointment period, such Member may be reappointed by the MEC in its sole discretion.
+In special circumstances and to best meet the needs of the Medical Staff or Hospital, the Leadership Council may accept evidence of satisfactory patient care activity at another health care facility in lieu of the contact requirement.
+In the event a Member of the Courtesy Staff does not meet the minimum number of contacts during an appointment period, such Member may be reappointed by the Leadership Council in its sole discretion.
 Only a single one-year reappointment shall be granted under this circumstance in the event the Member does not meet the contact requirement.